Paul’s Greeting to Timothy

 love

-and self-discipline
+and self-control

 or of me, His prisoner

-Instead, join me in suffering
+Instead, join me in suffering for the gospel

 by the power of God